 “I like to work on projects where I can see the outcome, and engineering, I knew, is closer to real-world projects that are applied.
 I like that aspect of it.”

 EcoCar has been incredibly successful.
-Wang drove the team’s car at international competitions in the U.S. and the U.K. One of the team’s vehicles recorded the energy efficiency equivalency of driving from Calgary, Alberta, to Vancouver, B.C. on one gallon of gas.
+Wang drove the team’s car at international competitions in the U.S. and was part of a large contingent of team members who competed in the U.K. One of the team’s vehicles recorded the energy efficiency equivalency of driving from Calgary, Alberta, to Vancouver, B.C. on one gallon of gas.

 On the world stage, the team finished in first or second place in every international competition it entered since 2010—until this spring.
 At a competition in California, a sensor on Sofie, the team’s experimental vehicle, reported a leak in the hydrogen fuel system even though external tests proved otherwise.
-The car was not allowed to compete.
+The car was not able to complete the race despite a promising start.

-The team’s consumer-grade vehicle, Alice, didn’t make it to the track because its turn signals weren’t working.
+The team’s consumer-style vehicle, Alice, didn’t make it to the track because its turn signals weren’t working.

 “In terms of system complexity, we focused on systems that were more difficult, and in a twist of events, the turn signals didn't work.
 We had hazard lights and running lights working, but we couldn’t turn on just the left or just the right signal.
 That was the barrier that held us back.”